 Source: Pre 2000 data compiled by H. Dediu and J. Reiner.
 Recent data from Gartner, Inc.

-Personal computing devices, enabling their users to execute customizable programs, started to become available in the late 1970s and became mass-market products by the mid-1980s.
-By 2018, more than 259.4 million PC platform devices alone were being sold around the world, a decline from the 352.7 million units sold in 2012 (peak year).
+Personal computing devices, enabling users to execute customizable programs, became available in the late 1970s and mass-market products by the mid-1980s.
+By 2021, more than 341.1 million PC platform devices were being sold around the world, a decline from the 352.7 million units sold in 2012 (peak year).
 The diffusion of personal computing undertook three distinct phases:

 - The setting of standards.
 By the late 1970s, several different platforms using different standards and operating systems were being introduced.
-Interoperability was close to being nonexistent, implying that each platform required its own hardware and software.
+Interoperability was nearly nonexistent, implying that each platform required its own hardware and software.
 The main contenders were Apple (Apple II), Commodore (64 and Amiga), Atari (400/800), and Tandy (TRS-80).
 The introduction of the IBM PC in 1981 marked the downfall of competing standards with the adoption of the MSDOS operating system from which the PC platform would evolve.
 In 1984 MacOS, the first graphical user interface available for a home computer, would carve a niche on which the Macintosh platform would evolve.
-By the late 1980s, non PC and MacOS devices were disappearing from the market.
+By the late 1980s, non-PC and MacOS devices had disappeared from the market.

 - Performance, interface, and interconnectivity.
 From 1985, the two prevailing platforms, with the PC dominating (selling 8 to 10 times more platforms than Macintosh), undertook a massive diffusion in the consumer and corporate markets.
-Performance in terms of processing, memory, and storage capacity grew exponentially (Moore’s law) while costs were declining.
+Performance in processing, memory, and storage capacity grew exponentially (Moore’s law) while costs declined.
 Graphical user interfaces became the standard (e.g. Windows), enabling users to operate complex applications quickly.
 By the late 1990s, the development of the Internet opened an entirely new range of services to personal computing devices, such as telecommunications (e.g. email), e-commerce, information access, and entertainment.
 Portable computing devices (laptops) also became widely available.